-- Note If you will be printing to a port that is configured for downloading, you must disable downloading for that port, and reboot the Power-Station.
+- Note To print to a port configured for downloading, you must disable downloading for that port, and reboot the PowerStation.
 Rebooting the PowerStation allows MODE.COM to reset the communication settings for that port.
 Use the DOWNLOAD ENABLE command on the SETTINGS menu of the Shell to disable downloading. - 4.
 Use the following diagram as a reference when connecting a serial printer to the PowerStation.